sysprog21/mado/README.md

 To address these challenges, `Mado` has been developed.
-Drawing from ideas used in modern window systems for larger environments, `Mado` provides overlapping translucent windows, anti-aliased graphics, and scalable fonts within a memory budget of several kilobytes. `Mado` embeds window management directly into the toolkit, supporting resizing, moving, and minimizing without external control.
+Drawing from ideas used in modern window systems for larger environments, `Mado` provides overlapping translucent windows, anti-aliased graphics, drop shadow, animations, and scalable fonts within a memory budget of several kilobytes. `Mado` embeds window management directly into the toolkit, supporting resizing, moving, and minimizing without external control.
 The toolkit automatically constructs suitable decorations for each window as regular toolkit objects, and the normal event dispatch mechanism directs window management activities.

 `Mado` is a continuation of the work on [TWIN](https://keithp.com/~keithp/talks/twin-ols2005/), originally developed by Keith Packard.
 'Mado' means 'window' in the language of